Find Affordable College Courses

 Raymond, MS

-Hinds Community College landed the #10 spot in the 2023 rankings for the best value health professions programs.
+With a ranking of #10, Hinds Community College did quite well on this year’s best value schools for health professions students.
 Located in the town of Raymond, Hinds Community College is a public school with a large student population.

-The average tuition and fees for an in-state undergraduate at Hinds Community College are $3,750 a year.
+In-state tuition fees for undergraduate students at Hinds Community College are $3,750 per year.
 After completing their degree, health professions graduates from Hinds Community College carry an average student debtload of $18,492.

-Read full report on Health Professions at Hinds Community College
+Full Health Professions at Hinds Community College Report

 Best Value Health Professions Colleges in the Southeast Region